readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 .. _MkDocs: https://www.mkdocs.org/
 .. _Material for MkDocs: https://squidfunk.github.io/mkdocs-material

 Quick start
 -----------

+- You can use our :ref:`MkDocs example project <examples:mkdocs>` as a reference to create a new MkDocs project.
 - If you have an existing MkDocs project you want to host on Read the Docs, check out our :doc:`/intro/add-project` guide.
 - If you're new to MkDocs, check out the official `Getting Started <https://www.mkdocs.org/getting-started/>`_ guide.